Optimal strategies for weighted ray search: Notation -ray search

-The latter is the minimum cost required by the searcher to visit $S$ assuming full information of $I$ (note that the ray with the most distant target among targets in $S$ is visited last, and that the searcher does not need to return to the origin).
-We can formally describe the optimal cost of $I$ as
+The latter is the minimum cost required by the mobile searcher initially located at the origin to visit all targets in $S$ assuming full information of $I$ (note that the ray with the most distant target among targets in $S$ is visited last, and that the searcher does not need to return to the origin after having located all targets).
+With this notation the optimal cost of the instance $I$ is